truvami/docs/docs/payloads/nomad-XL.md

 ### Location Message

 Contains GPS time and location information.
-If the payload is all zeros, the miro Cargo could not acquire a GPS fix.
+If the payload is all zeros, the nomad XL could not acquire a GPS fix.

 | Byte  | Size | Description | Format               |
 |-------|------|-------------|----------------------|